-Strategy 1 Details Rev iews Strategy 1: Prepare all students to show growth in academic progress, including utilizing small group instruction and RtI Formative Strategies to particularly meet the needs of those at risk of not meeting state academic standards.
+Strategy 1 Details Rev views Strategy 1: Prepare all students to show growth in academic progress, including utilizing small group instruction and RtI Formative Summative strategies to particularly meet the needs of those at risk of not meeting state academic standards.
 Strategy's Expected Result/Impact: Increase in student growth and overall academic achievement.
-Staff Responsible for Monitoring: District/Campus Administration Classroom Teachers Jan Mar May Strategy 2 Details Rev iews Strategy 2: All teachers will use Balanced Literacy and Benchmark phonics when teaching reading.
-Staff will use a variety Formative Su Summative f instructional strategies such as independent reading, balanced literacy instruction, guided reading, literacy stations, and honics instruction to enhance reading instruction and experience in real world situations to enhance learning for all ubpopulations (to include SPED and EL students).
+Staff Responsible for Monitoring: District/Campus Administration Nov Jan Mar May Classroom Teachers Strategy 2 Details Rev views Strategy 2: All teachers will use Heggerty and Benchmark phonics when teaching reading.
+Staff will use a variety of Formative Summative instructional strategies such as independent reading, balanced literacy instruction, guided reading, literacy stations, and phonics instruction to enhance reading instruction and experience in real world situations to enhance learning for all subpopulations (to include SPED and EL students).
 Nov Jan Mar May Strategy's Expected Result/Impact: Increase MAP and CIRCLE date, reading levels and phonics skills.
-Staff Responsible for Monitoring: Classroom teachers, Principal Strategy 3 Details Rev iews Strategy 3: All teachers will use research-based math strategies to meet the needs of all math learners.
-The strategies will be Formative Summative geared towards all learners (with priority given to EL and SPED student group populations) and include the use of hands-on activities and manipulatives to teach math.
+Staff Responsible for Monitoring: Classroom teachers, Principal Strategy 3 Details Rev views Strategy 3: All teachers will use research-based math strategies to meet the needs of all math learners.
+AISD will partner Formative Summative with Region 12 to coach and model researched math strategies.
+The strategies will be geared towards all learners and include the use of hands-on activities and manipulatives to teach math.
 Nov Jan Mar May Strategy's Expected Result/Impact: Increase MAP math and CIRCLE percentiles and growth levels.
 Staff Responsible for Monitoring: Classroom teachers, Principal

-Strategy 4 Details Reviews Strategy 4: Instruction provided by paraprofessionals will enhance learning for students identified as at-risk in reading and Formative Su math for grades PreK and Kindergarten during small group instruction within the classroom.
+Strategy 4 Details Rev iews Strategy 4: Instruction provided by paraprofessionals will enhance learning for students identified as at-risk in reading and Formative Summative math for grades PreK and Kindergarten during small group instruction within the classroom.
 Small group instruction could include intervention (RtI), guided math, guided reading and literacy station groups.
 Staff will evaluate the effectiveness, Nov Jan Mar May monitor progress and review data (such as MAP, CIRCLE, F&P, running records, formative assessments) to adjust for more specialized instruction for struggling learners.
 Staff will provide clear communication, support and follow through on the RtI process, appropriate interventions an monitoring practices for students.
-Strategy's Expected Result/Impact: Increase in MAP, CIRCLE, and F&P data Staff Responsible for Monitoring: Classroom teachers, Paraprofessionals, Principal Image: No Progress Image: Accomplished Image: Continue/Modify X Discor ntinue
+Strategy's Expected Result/Impact: Increase in MAP, CIRCLE, and F&P data Staff Responsible for Monitoring: Classroom teachers, Paraprofessionals, Principal